 The level of debt is projected to increase from \$25M to a maximum of \$54M by Year 5 through Year 10.
-Net debt reflects debt being progressively repaid. a Greenspaces Strategy to help us make decisions about the intergenerational requirements of our communities.
+Net debt reflects debt being progressively repaid. until 2023/24, should it proceed.
+This LTP has assumed the current model of delivering three water services over the life of the LTP.